9 out of 10 Hiring decisions are still based on “gut instinct.” This isn’t only a huge problem; it’s downright scary—and really expensive too.

 It’s time to let computers do the heavy lifting

-Imagine taking tons of historical data— top performing employees and matching them with factors such as managers, teams, revenues, pay, accidents, injuries and even commute times—and turn that data into a reliable and repeatable “special formula” that predicts with high probability the employees most likely to succeed and stay.
+Imagine taking tons of historical data— top-performing employees and matching them with factors such as managers, teams, revenues, pay, accidents, injuries and even commute times—and turn that data into a reliable and repeatable “special formula” that predicts with high probability the employees most likely to succeed and stay.
+Who wouldn’t want to use this data to make hiring decisions?

 How much more productive would your organization be if you could simply ask the likes of Siri or Alexa: